googleapis/google-auth-library-java/README.md

 ### Downscoping with Credential Access Boundaries

-[Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials) enables the ability to downscope, or restrict, the Identity and Access Management (IAM) permissions that a short-lived credential can use for Cloud Storage.
+[Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials) enables restricting the Identity and Access Management (IAM) permissions that a short-lived credential can use for Cloud Storage.
+This involves creating a `CredentialAccessBoundary` that defines the restrictions applied to the downscoped token.
+Using downscoped credentials ensures tokens in flight always have the least privileges (Principle of Least Privilege).

-The `DownscopedCredentials` class can be used to produce a downscoped access token from a `CredentialAccessBoundary` and a source credential.
+#### Creating a CredentialAccessBoundary

 The Credential Access Boundary specifies which resources the newly created credential can access, as well as an upper bound on the permissions that are available on each resource.
-Using downscoped credentials ensures tokens in flight always have the least privileges (Principle of Least Privilege).
+It consists of one or more `AccessBoundaryRule` objects.

-The snippet below shows how to initialize a CredentialAccessBoundary with one AccessBoundaryRule which specifies that the downscoped token will have readonly access to objects starting with "customer-a" in bucket "bucket-123":
+The snippet below shows how to initialize a `CredentialAccessBoundary` with one `AccessBoundaryRule` which specifies that the downscoped token will have readonly access to objects starting with "customer-a" in bucket "bucket-123":
 ```java